bernardosabatinilab/sabatini-datajoint-pipeline/docs/source/How To.rst

 .. code-block:: python

-    python ./TOML-metafile-scripts/makeTOML.py
+    python ./TOML-metafile-scripts/launch.py

+Select ``Make a TOML``.
 A GUI will pop up and you will be able to fill out the relevant information.
 This will create the proper formatting for the ``.toml`` file and is advantageous if you need to edit it in the future.

 Importantly, you will need to "insert" the proper information into the "right" and "left" hemisphere fields.
 The TOML will